 At the accustomed hour!

 I repeated it to myself aloud.
 Again and again I would say it under my breath, and it became mine.
-I felt strange inside, like I knew that Dickinson was.
+I felt strange inside, as I suspected Dickinson had.
 I learned about her as I looked for other words.
 Death in the rhyme, the loneliness, the dew, and the snake—all of it became that thing inside me I couldn’t put my finger on.

 That’s how it was for me with poetry.
 There were things that haunted: what was in our attic or in the bottom of the well?
 Why God and sex and death?
 Why not rock-n-roll?
 It was poetry that acknowledged invisible things, the things that haunt us.